addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Now go ahead and delete a book and then reload the page: Tadaa! the deleted book is back!
 Not cool, why is this?
 This happens because when we get the BookModels from the server they have an _id attribute (notice the underscore), but Backbone expects an id attribute (no underscore).
 Since no id attribute is present, Backbone sees this model as new and deleting a new model doesn’t need any synchronization.

 To fix this we can use the parse function of Backbone.Model.
-The parse function let's you edit the server response before it is passed to the Model constructor.
+The parse function lets you edit the server response before it is passed to the Model constructor.
 Add a parse method to the Book model:

 ```javascript
 parse: function( response ) {